 Tier 1 employees are covered by the PERS 2% at 55 formula.
-The District also provides them with the PERS Employer Paid Member Contribution (EPMC) under Government Code section 20636, section (C)(4), pursuant to Government Code section 20691, by including the value of the EPMC in salary reported to PERS as compensation for all employees.
+The District also provides them with the PERS Employer Paid Member Contribution (EPMC) under Government Code section 20636, section (C)(4), pursuant to Government Code section 20691, by including the value of the EPMC in salary reported to PERS as compensation.
 Tier 1 employees have the one-year final compensation benefit for calculating their retirement annuity.

-The District shall pay both the employer's and the employee's share through September 30, 2013.
-On October 1, 2013, Tier 1 employees will contribute towards the District's total normal cost by making contributions to both the EPMC and the Employer Contribution.
-These contributions will increase each year by the following schedules.
-However, the percentage of contributions paid by the employee in each year of the contract as specified below shall in no circumstance be more than 50 percent of the total normal cost up to a maximum contribution of 8% of the employee's salary:
+Tier 1 employees contribute towards the District's total normal cost by making contributions of 3% to both the EPMC and the Employer Contribution.
+Effective July 1, 2018, an additional 2% for a total of 5% of each Tier 1 employee's salary will also be applied to the Employer Contribution portion of the PERS premium.
+However, the percentage of contributions paid by the employee in each year of the contract shall in no circumstance be more than 50 percent of the total normal cost up to a maximum contribution of 8% of the employee's salary.